wilsonmar/oss-perf/tableau.md

  * http://www.tableau.com/learn/tutorials/on-demand/maps-tableau
  * http://www.tableau.com/learn/tutorials/on-demand/editing-unrecognized-locations
  * http://www.tableau.com/learn/tutorials/on-demand/expanding-tableaus-mapping-capabilities
+ * http://vizwiz.blogspot.com/p/dear-data-two.html shows how custom markers can be added on a map by editing the map's CSV file.

    In version 9 define custom territories off a map and Tableau merges on the fly.
    Streets and satellite maps from Mapbox.com are supported.